 Captain Kathryn Janeway came into my life, when I was an angry teenager, trying to prove myself to the world.
 She's had a bigger influence on me and some of my life choices than I thought was possible.

-Western storytelling was full of the archetypical stereotypes— maiden, mother and crone.
-Star Trek gives us a clear cut career woman.
+While Western storytelling was full of the archetypical stereotypes — maiden, mother and crone, Star Trek: Voyager gave us a career woman.
 While Janeway consistently proves her ability to make clear cut decisions, she is not portrayed as being emotionless or cold, as the media typically portrays career women to be.
-Critics at the time judged Janeway for her emotional episodes, not wanting the first woman leader in Star Trek to be a negative depiction of a woman in a leadership role.
+Critics at the time judged Janeway for her emotional episodes, not wanting the first woman leader in Star Trek to be a negative depiction.
 While she was a woman, most of her behavior was not defined by gender throughout the series, setting her apart from the women of The Next Generation and Deep Space Nine who were her counterparts at the time.
 Even the other women on Voyager had traditional feminine pursuits during its series run.
 Yet every time Janeway would display a trait considered feminine, both cast and critics complained.

-Janeway leads a crew of Starfleet's least likely heroes.
-She picked up Tom Paris from prison, and Chakotay and B'Ellana Torres from the Maquis.
+Janeway leads a crew of Starfleet's least likely heroes — she picked up Tom Paris from prison, and Chakotay and B'Elanna Torres from the Maquis.
 Neelix was a scavenger who lied to the Voyager crew to manipulate them into rescuing Kes, and Seven of Nine used to be Borg.
 In appointing Torres as chief engineer, Janeway even admits her own mistake in judging a book by its very angry cover.

 Janeway listens to her crew, and understands that their point of view might be different than her own; that's a good thing.
 She puts her trust in people, who have not only learned from their unique paths in life, but who are better people because of those paths.
 The role of a captain doesn't always mean that you're right or that you should be the one leading the way on every mission.
 Janeway is a great captain because she knows when to take a step back and let others come into who they are.